Okpara202/JobListing-app/README.md

 ## Description

 This is a simple Job Listing Application built using **React with TypeScript**.
-The app displays a list of available jobs and allows users to search job details.
+The app displays a list of available jobs and allows users to search for specific jobs.
 If no jobs are available, an appropriate message is shown.

 ## Features